The Connection Between Hemorrhoids and IBS

 - Don’t strain on the toilet.
 While it can be frustrating and uncomfortable to not be able to pass stool, avoid holding your breath and straining.
 This places increased pressure on the lower rectum.

 - Increase dietary fiber and consider taking a fiber supplement.
-If you’re not getting between 20 and 30 grams of fiber in your diet per day, a fiber supplement may help you get the amount you need.
+If you are not getting between 20 grams to 30 grams of fiber in your diet per day, a fiber supplement may help you get the amount you need.
 Both psyllium and methylcellulose have been shown to improve hemorrhoid symptoms.

 - Stay hydrated.
 Drink six to eight glasses of water every day to soften stools and make them easier to pass.
-If you’re taking a fiber supplement, drink eight or more glasses of water each day.
+If you are taking a fiber supplement, drink eight or more glasses of water each day.
 If you don’t, the fiber supplement can actually make constipation worse.

 While developing hemorrhoids is not ideal, in most cases, they can be treated with over-the-counter medications.
-And many of the measures you can take to prevent hemorrhoids, such as exercising, staying hydrated and increasing fiber intake, will also help you manage IBS and feel better in general.
+Many of the measures you can take to prevent hemorrhoids, such as exercising, staying hydrated and increasing fiber intake, will also help you manage IBS and feel better in general.